-by: Tyler Spinosa
+by Tyler Spinosa

-Joining us was SCAD alumnus and co-creator of “Toonami,” Jason Demarco, the Senior Vice President and Creative Director of On Air Production and Chris Hartley the Vice President of On Air Production.
-To their left and our right were four current and recently graduated SCAD students who participated in the CLC (Collaborative Learning Center) program.
+After attending the SCAD Student Showcase at the DMC Theater, I had a premium spot in line for the much anticipated Adult Swim panel.
+Joining us was SCAD alumnus and co-creator of “Toonami,” Jason Demarco, the senior vice president and creative director of On Air Production.
+Next to him was Chris Hartley the vice president of On Air Production.
+To their left were four current and recently graduated SCAD students who participated in the CLC (Collaborative Learning Center) program.